pulumi/pulumi-eks/docs/eks-v3-migration.md

 ## VPC CNI Component changes

 The VPC CNI cluster component is now configured as an EKS addon as mentioned in the “New Features” section above.
 This brings the following changes:
 - Removed `enableIpv6` input property.
-The component automatically configures the IP version now depending on whether the cluster is running in IPv4 or IPv6 mode.
+The component automatically configures the IP version now, depending on whether the cluster is running in IPv4 or IPv6 mode.
 - Removed `image`, `initImage`, `nodeAgentImage` input properties.
 The component now automatically selects an image registry in the cluster’s region to pull the images from.

 During the update, you'll observe two key changes: